2martens/de.plugins-zum-selberbauen.bmi/README.md

 A plugin that adds two custom profile fields editable upon registration.
 One field is labeled weight and the other size.
-They are used to calculate the BMI which is then displayed in the message sidebar under the avatar of the specific user.
+They are used to calculate the BMI which is then displayed in the message sidebar under the avatar of the specific user*.

+* This does not happen automatically.
+After installation you have to navigate to System -> Options -> Messages.
+There you will find a selection for all profile fields that shall be displayed in the message sidebar.
+Select BMI here and it will be shown in the message sidebar.

 Version notes
 -------------

-The currently available source code represents an early beta version of Size-Weight-BMI and should not be used in productive environments.
+The currently available source code represents a release candidate version of Size-Weight-BMI and can be used in productive environments.

 License
 -------